 Additional candy for the eye is provided by the town's, Neo-Georgian and an arch that's considerably older but not just any old arch.

 This is a flinted gate, some even call it a portal, and heavy doors would once have hung to provide protection from the French.
-1540 it dates from so just over twenty minutes before they finished St Mary's, then?
+The year 1540 it dates from so just over 20 minutes before they finished St Mary's, then?

 It used to be just that but the knick-knacks have been ditched for a full-on tea room.
 That kind of explains the name, which sort of sounds familiar, but even curiouser, there's a skeleton in a well, not real, the skeleton that is, the well, well is, to whom you can flip your change.